intel/QAT_Engine/README.md

 Param 3:        0
 Param 4:        string of cipher algorithm name and threshold value
 Description:
     This message is used to set the threshold that determines the size crypto packets need to be before they are offloaded to the acceleration device.
-Very small crypto packets are not efficient to offload to the accelerator as it will take longer to transfer the data to and from the accelerator than it will to encrypt/decrypt using the main CPU.
-    Each EVP_CIPHER supported in Intel&reg; Quickassist Technology OpenSSL\* engine can set the threshold value independently according to the algorithm name as below:
+    It is not efficient to offload very small packets to the accelerator as to do so would take longer to transfer the data to and from the accelerator than to encrypt/decrypt using the main CPU.
+The threshold value can be set independently for each EVP_CIPHER operation supported by the engine using the following names:
         AES-128-CBC-HMAC-SHA1
         AES-256-CBC-HMAC-SHA1
         AES-128-CBC-HMAC-SHA256